 But with staining, you’re not going to run into this problem.
 The main point of a deck finish and making your deck look great is making sure it lasts longer, and in that respect, you need to go with staining.

 Winner: Staining is waterproof and therefore lasts longer.

 With decking finishes, you want to make sure it looks great.
 Paint does offer more hues and colors than staining, but that makes your deck look garish.

 Just because paint can look great on the walls of your house doesn’t mean it translates well to your deck.
 Decks simply look better when they have a more natural look that emphasizes the wood and materials they were built with.

-With decking, overuse of color isn't as appealing as going for a well-finished natural look.
-Staining provides this natural look with ease thanks to how it is applied.
+With decking, overusing color isn’t as appealing as going for a well-finished natural look.
+Staining provides this natural look with ease, thanks to its application.

 Staining gets into the very pores of your wood and accentuates the existing color it possesses.
-Not only that, but it can accentuate some of the more natural bumps and grooves in the wood you've used also.
-This really makes your deck look refined, rustic, and vivid no matter the weather.
+Not only that, but it can highlight some of the more natural bumps and grooves in the wood you’ve used also.
+This makes your deck look refined, rustic, and vivid, no matter the weather.

 Winner: Staining provides a more natural look.